A celebration of new works for the american stage

 Join us this summer for a series of trail-blazing new plays and help shape new works from the ground up.
 In addition to sitting in for the performances, you’re also invited to watch intimate conversations between the playwrights, directors, and cast and share your own thoughts with the author and creative team—and help shape new works from the ground up.

-Performances will be held at TheatreSquared, at Ovations+ (formerly Trike Theatre) in Bentonville, and at the Medium in Springdale.
+Performances will be held at TheatreSquared, at Ovations Plus (formerly Trike Theatre) in Bentonville, and at the Medium in Springdale.

 ALL-ACCESS PASSES ON SALE NOW!